Schiffer variations and the generic Torelli theorem for hypersurfaces: The case of degree

-Equality (\ref{eqpourstrsch}) implies Proposition \ref{procarre46} in the case of degree $4$ because $ MS^2$ is the tangent space to $\mathcal{S}q^4$ at $M^2$, while $BS^1\subset S^2$ is the tangent space to $\mathcal{S}q^2$ at $B^2$.
+We now conclude the proof of Proposition \ref{procarre46}.
+We observe that $ MS^2$ is the tangent space to $\mathcal{S}q^4$ at $M^2$, while $BS^1\subset S^2$ is the tangent space to $\mathcal{S}q^2$ at $B^2$.
 Equation (\ref{eqpourstrsch}) thus says that a space $T\subset S^2$ satisfying the assumptions of Lemma \ref{lepour4} must be generically the {\it reduced} $\mathcal{S}q^2$.
-The conclusion of the proof then follows by a specialization and cycle-theoretic argument, using the fact that these sets $T$ above are cones, hence come from closed algebraic subsets of $\mathbb{P}(T)\subset \mathbb{P}(S^2)$.
+The conclusion of the proof then follows by a specialization and cycle-theoretic argument, using the fact that these sets $T$ above are cones, hence come from closed algebraic subsets $\mathbb{P}(T)$ of $ \mathbb{P}(S^2)$. \end{proof}

-In this case, we cannot conclude as above using Lemma \ref{lecalctan}(ii), because the tangent space to $K\mathcal{S}q^2$ at $KB^2$ is $ KBS^1$, while equation (\ref{eqpourstrsch2}) gives us as Zariski tangent space to $T$ at $KB^2$ the subspace $BS^2\subset S^3$.